-Public intoxication, also called public drunkenness, is a misdemeanor crime that a person is visibly drunk or under the influence of drugs in public.
-These laws exist to prevent people from disturbing others in public and to remove people who appear to be unable to stop themselves from hurting themselves or others.
+Public intoxication, also called public drunkenness, is a misdemeanor crime that occurs when people are visibly drunk or under the influence of drugs in public.
+These laws exist to discourage people from disturbing others in public.
+They also exist to remove people from such spaces who appear to be unable to stop themselves from causing harm others or even themselves.

-Read on to learn more about public intoxication laws, charges associated with them, and defenses that may be available to you.
+This article includes more information about public intoxication laws, charges associated with them, and defenses that may be available to the accused.

 Basic Elements of a Public Intoxication Charge

-By definition, a public intoxication charge usually has three basic elements, all of which must be met in order to obtain a conviction.
+By definition, a public intoxication charge usually has three basic elements, all of which must exist to support a criminal charge.
 Specifically, it must be shown that a defendant:

-- Was under the influence of alcohol/drugs/controlled substances;
+- Was under the influence of alcohol, drugs, or controlled substances,

 - Was present in a public place.